VardhanVelamakanni/P2P_file_sharing_system/README.md

 - Multiple File Support
   Send multiple files in one session.

-- Mobile Responsiveness
-  Optimize the app experience for mobile devices.

 - Connection Timeout/Error Handling
   Notify users when a peer disconnects or connection fails.